kimbring2/minecraft_ai/README.md

 After finishing a training, agent can go to a one of tree in environment and attack it for collecting wood.
 But, it stops it's move at then.
 Thus, agent can collect only 1 reward.

 I need to solve this problem.

+# How to use it

+First, you need to install dependent package by using a requirement.txt file.

+Second, you need to modify a path for model and summary of tensorflow in MineRL_IL.ipynb file.

+Third, you should check code operate properly by running IPython Notebook.